google/prompt-to-prompt/README.md

 ## Quickstart

 In order to get started, we recommend taking a look at our notebooks: **prompt-to-prompt_ldm** and **prompt-to-prompt_stable**.
 The notebooks contain end-to-end examples of usage of prompt-to-prompt on top of *Latent Diffusion* and *Stable Diffusion* respectively.
-Take a look at this notebook to learn how to use the different types of prompt edits and understand the API.
+Take a look at these notebooks to learn how to use the different types of prompt edits and understand the API.